Postmaster-Live/postmaster/postmaster_white_paper.md

 #### Score Normalization:
 Softmax accounts for differences in absolute score magnitudes.
 For example, a score of 0.9 in one query might be weaker than 0.8 in another, depending on the distribution of all scores.
 Softmax adjusts for this dynamically.

-In short: Softmax ensures the system compares results contextually, not just absolutely, leading to better-ranked, more useful paragraphs for the LLM to generate answers.
+In short, Softmax ensures the system compares results contextually, not just absolutely, leading to better-ranked, more useful paragraphs for the LLM to generate answers.

 ---